hamed-h98/5G_projects/OFDM/OFDM_Tx_Theory.md

 # Theoretical Foundations of OFDM Signal Generation with QPSK

-This document explains the theoretical principles and mathematical formulations behind the OFDM signal generation, modulation, and noise modeling used in the system.
+This document explains the theoretical principles and mathematical formulations behind the OFDM signal generation, modulation, and noise modeling.

+The implementation is in `OFDM_Tx_Signal.m`.

 ---

 ## 1. OFDM

 OFDM divides the total channel bandwidth into multiple orthogonal subcarriers.
-Each subcarrier carries a portion of the data in parallel, making the system resilient to multipath fading.
+Each subcarrier carries a portion of the data in parallel, making the system resilient to multipath fading and ISI.

 Let:
 - $N$: IFFT size (number of subcarriers)
-- $X[k]$: QPSK symbol on the $k^\text{th}$ subcarrier
+- $X[k]$: modulated symbol (e.g., QPSK, M-QAM) on the $k^\text{th}$ subcarrier
 - $x[n]$: Time-domain OFDM signal

 The time-domain signal is obtained using the inverse FFT: